keithmmc/ATUproblemsets/README.md

 #  problem 3 account number state  variables #

-this problem asked the following,
+this problem asked the following:

 Write a python program that reads in a 10 character account number and outputs the account number with only the last 4 digits showing (and the first 6 digits replaced with Xs) to solve this I started by asking the user to enter a 10 digit number. that created a string from the the input.